 9. Stroll Along the Trail of Time

-While at the Yavapai Geology Museum, take a stroll along the 3-mile (flat and paved) Trail of Time to learn about the history of the canyon.
+While at the Yavapai Geology Museum, take a stroll along the 3-mile (flat and paved) Trail of Time to learn about the canyon’s history.
 Starting at the museum, you’ll walk back in history, from present to past.
-Want to start from the earliest days of history, from past to present?
+Do you prefer to begin with the earliest days, from past to present?
 Start the walk at the Grand Canyon Village.

 10. Ride the Grand Canyon Railway

 Make your trip into the park part of the adventure, and skip the long lines into the park with a ride on the Grand Canyon Railway.
 The train leaves Williams, AZ, daily.
 Click here to see the current schedule and make reservations.